Write a comment

 Air Passenger Rights in Peru

-When traveling by plane, especially during busy holiday seasons, delays, canceled flights and damaged or lost luggage, unfortunately are nothing uncommon.
-While annoying, frustrating or just inconvenient, there are actually only two things you can do when affected: keep your cool and know your rights.
+When traveling by plane - especially during busy holiday seasons - delays, canceled flights, and damaged or lost luggage are, unfortunately, not uncommon.
+While these situations can be annoying, frustrating, or simply inconvenient, there are really only two things you can do when affected: keep your cool and know your rights.

-Nevertheless, you as well don’t have to let somebody brush you off in case of a valid claim.
-So, knowing your rights and what you are entitled to in case something goes wrong is crucial.
-Unfortunately, this is easier said than done.
+That said, you don’t have to accept being brushed off when you have a valid claim.
+Knowing your rights and what you are entitled to when something goes wrong is essential; although, admittedly, it’s not always straightforward.

 Universal air passenger rights

-The only universal treaty regarding air travel is the Montreal Convention, a multilateral agreement which has been adopted by over 130 countries around the world (including Peru).
-It establishes basic airline liability, offers rights to claim for damaged or loss of luggage and determines basic air passenger rights on international flights between the large number of nations that signed the treaty.
+The only truly global agreement governing air travel is the Montreal Convention, a multilateral treaty adopted by over 130 countries worldwide, including Peru.
+It establishes basic airline liability, defines compensation rules for damaged or lost luggage, and outlines fundamental passenger rights on international flights between member countries.

 Air passenger rights in Peru